- Architecture of Buffalo Bayou and The Cistern Houston, TX, United States

 Creating great "third places"

-The Alameda historic corridor has now been re-envisioned as a grand boulevard and retail destination through unifying place-making elements.
-The planning team identified concerns and issues during an extensive community outreach program and site analysis, resulting in a concept design that reinforces and emphasizes the legacy of the area, its historic residential and commercial buildings, while adapting to higher density, activity-generating mixed use.
+The Alameda historical corridor has now been re-established as a grand boulevard and retail destination through unifying place-making elements.
+The planning team identified concerns and issues during an extensive community outreach program and site analysis, resulting in a concept design that reinforces and emphasizes the legacy of the area, its mansions and historic businesses.

 The urban design portion of the plan identified the means to transform The Alameda into an attractive and active “main street,” the focus for adjacent neighborhoods with amenities and services for residents, commuters and visitors.
-Accessibility, safety and ease of movement were critical planning elements.
-The plan included removing excess capacity from the roadway to support a more pedestrian-friendly environment.
+Accessibility and ease of movement were critical planning elements.

 Civic spaces as economic engines